netneurolab/neuromaps/README.rst

 Features
 --------

-- A growing repo of brain maps in their original coordinate space, including microstructure, function, electrophysiology, receptors, and more
+- A growing library of brain maps ("annotations") in their original coordinate space, including microstructure, function, electrophysiology, receptors, and more
 - Robust transforms between MNI-152, fsaverage, fsLR, and CIVET spaces
 - Integrated spatial null models for statistically assessing correspondences between brain maps